-The following tables set forth, for the periods and at the dates indicated, summary consolidated historical financial and operating data for NuStar Energy.
-The financial data was derived from our audited consolidated financial statements and related notes included in our Annual Report on Form 10-K for the year ended December 31, 2010 and from our unaudited consolidated financial statements and related notes included in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2011.
-The financial data set forth below should be read in conjunction with those consolidated financial statements and the notes thereto, which are incorporated by reference into this prospectus supplement and the accompanying base prospectus and have been filed with the SEC.
+The following tables set forth, for the periods and at the dates indicated, NuStar's summary consolidated historical financial and operating data.
+This data was derived from our audited consolidated financial statements and related notes included in our Annual Report on Form 10-K for the year ended December 31, 2012 and from our unaudited consolidated financial statements and related notes included in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2013.
+The financial data set forth below should be read in conjunction with those consolidated financial statements and the notes thereto and the related "Management's Discussion and Analysis," which are incorporated by reference into this prospectus supplement and the accompanying base prospectus and have been filed with the SEC.